anusii/graph-dp/README.md

 Many notions of the centrality of a node in a graph depend strongly on the global structure of the graph.
 As such, queries that compute such quantities tend to have large sensitivity.
 So, it is difficult to design differentially private release mechanisms that produce useful estimates of these quantities.

 By focusing on an "egocentric" model of centrality, the authors effectively reduce the sensitivity of their queries by only considering a small neighborhood of the original graph.

 One aspect that makes this algorithm challenging to use is that it uses a bespoke stratified sampling algorithm to implement a version of the exponential mechanism.
 This makes it difficult to use existing differential privacy libraries to apply the required perturbations in this step of the algorithm.
 In our example, we implement this bespoke sampling algorithm but have made no attempt to ensure that our implementation is secure.

-Our implementation, [Differentially Privacy Egocentric Betweenness Centrality](./Differentially\ Private\ Egocentric\ Betweenness\ Centrality.ipynb) uses [networkx](https://networkx.org) to perform the required graph computations.
+Our implementation, [egocentric_betweenness_centrality.ipynb](./egocentric_betweenness_centrality.ipynb) uses [networkx](https://networkx.org) to perform the required graph computations.
 We use the implementation of the Laplace mechanism provided by the
 [RelM](https://github.com/anusii/RelM) library to release the differentially private query responses.